lelanthran/ActivityElement/activity-element.md

 ## Purpose

-`ActivityElement` is a custom HTML element designed to manage "remote activities"-self-contained HTML/JavaScript modules loaded dynamically at runtime.
+`ActivityElement` is a custom HTML element designed to manage "remote activities" which are self-contained HTML/JavaScript bundles loaded dynamically at runtime.
 Each activity has a well-defined lifecycle and supports controlled interactions (complete, cancel, fail).
 This abstraction enables modular, user-driven workflows without hard-coding logic into the main application.

+In plain language: you define a workflow, that can call other workflows which return a result, which your workflow can then use.
+You can also:

+1. Call other workflows in non-blocking mode (use `.then()` to retrieve the result).
+2. Call other workflows in blocking mode (use `await` for the result).
+3. Specify which HTML element should serve as a container for the called workflow.
+4. Specify a default HTML element to be used for any workflow started for a specific `Intent` (more about `Intent`s below).
+5. Write your own workflow using a fragment of HTML and methods scoped to the single instance of that fragment, like a normal object.

+> Specifying the containing HTML element allows the caller to, on one HTML
+> page, put the activity `myact.actv` into a div on the page, and in another
+> HTML page put the activity `myact.actv` into a dialog.
+It's very flexible.

+Each workflow should be a self-contained sub-program that will return a value which the caller will get via a `Promise`.
+This sub-program is started by an event.
+The events are called **Intents** and the workflows/sub-programs are called **Activities**.

+# How it works

+The general idea is to facilitate designing workflows, which can be started as non-blocking sub-programs (just start them) or as blocking subprograms that return a value (`await` on them).

+The nouns (`Activity` and `Intent`) are chosen to mimic the Android application architecture, but they are very different.

+A developer creates an `Activity` which will be served as a static file download by the webserver.
+I use the file extension `.actv` and I set my code editors to all identify that as an HTML file.

+The `.actv` file contains a snippet of HTML and some lifecycle functions.
+The caller registers `Intent`s along with the URL to the `.actv` file that must be launched when that `Intent` is started with a call to `Activity.intentStart()`.

+When an `Intent` is started/launched, the `.actv` file that was registered for that `Intent` is downloaded, the HTML fragment within the `.actv` file is inserted into the DOM and the Javascript object that is created contains the lifecycle methods for that instance.

+The example will probably clarify things better than I can.
+Note that there are two examples in this repo; the [workflow.html](./tests/workflow.html) one is probably a more realistic view of how this would look in a sufficiently complex workflow.

 ## Example Usage

+Enough explanations; an example is a better explanation anyway.

 ### Activity Module (`activity-test.actv`)

+This is an example implementation of an `Activity`. it's a very simple one (see the `tests/` directory in this repo for more involved examples).

 ```html
 <!-- activity-test.actv -->